MufcAbhi/portfolio/content/blog/etst.md

 ## R﻿edux

 R﻿edux is used to provide a managable and predictable way to manage states in JavaScript applications.
 Primarily, it is used extensively with React.js but it can be used with other JavaScript frameworks as well.

+I﻿t is used to maitain and update data across multiple components that share the mutations of common data across the application.
+There are three main elements of redux:

+1. **Actions**

+   Redux actions are events executed via `store.dispatch()` with which you can send data from your application to your Redux store.
+The data can be from user interactions, API calls, or even form submissions.

+   Actions are plain JavaScript objects that must have

+   * a `type` property to indicate the type of action to be carried out, and
+   * a `payload` object that contains the information that should be used to change the state.
+2. **Store**

+   Store is a “container” (JavaScript object) that holds the application state, and can be changed through actions dispatched to the store.
+Redux allows individual components connect to the store and apply changes to it by dispatching actions.
+3. **Reducers**

+   Reducers are pure functions that take the current state of an application, perform an action, and return a new state.
+The reducer handles how the state (application data) will change in response to an action.

+#### W﻿hy use Redux?

+* **P﻿redictable state:** Passing the same state and same action to a reducer produces same result.
+* **M﻿aintainability:** It helps to segregate business logic from the component tree and provides an organized code base.
+* **P﻿erformance:** Redux rerenders components only when it actually needs to.
+Thus improving application performance.
+* **S﻿erver-side rendering:** You can handle the initial render of the app by sending the state of an app to the server along with its response to the server request.
+The required components are then rendered in HTML and sent to the clients.